 - Intensive outpatient program (IOP): As discussed, IOP is more structured and comprehensive than once-weekly outpatient therapy.
 IOP involves group, individual, and family sessions multiple times per week.

 - Partial hospitalization programs (PHP): PHPs are the most intensive outpatient care option.
 Patients attend a structured program during the day and return home in the evenings.

 - General inpatient psychiatric units: These units are located within general hospitals and provide short-term care for individuals experiencing severe mental health crises, such as suicidal ideation, severe depression, psychosis, or mania.

 - Psychiatric hospitals: Stand-alone psychiatric hospitals specialize in the treatment of mental health disorders and offer a comprehensive range of psychiatric services.
 They often have multiple units for different age groups or specific conditions.
 These hospitals can be divided into units based on age—like geriatric and child and adolescent units—and diagnosis—like mood disorder units, personality disorder units, and eating disorder units.

 - Substance abuse and addiction treatment units: These inpatient programs address the mental health needs of individuals with substance use disorders and co-occurring mental health conditions.
 These units specifically serve people seeking addiction treatment for those with substance use disorders.

 How does IOP treatment work?

-Virtual outpatient programs provide a convenient option for teenagers by offering comprehensive mental health care through HIPAA-compliant technology.
-With virtual therapy, teenagers don’t have to put their daily lives on hold to start the healing process.
-Instead of living in a treatment center, your teen can attend appointments, learn positive coping skills, and make sustainable changes from the comfort of home.
+Virtual IOP, like the kind offered by Charlie Health, offers an even more convenient, intensive option, which might particularly appeal to young people.
+With virtual IOP, teenagers don’t have to put their daily lives on hold to start the healing process.
+Instead of living in a treatment center or driving to one multiple times per week, teenagers can attend appointments virtually—learning coping skills and getting mental health support from the comfort of home.